Renju: Opening rules

+For the opening rule of both the World Renju Championship and the Team World Renju Championship, Swap opening rule was used before 1996.
+However, during the Extra General Assembly 1996, RIF opening rule was approved as the official rule for World Championships, starting from World Championship 1997.
+Subsequently, the official rule was changed to Yamaguchi opening rule from World Championship 2009, during the Extra General Assembly 2008.
+Then, during the General Assembly 2015, the official rule was changed once again to Soosõrv-8 opening rule from World Championship 2017.

 Renju International Federation

 The Renju International Federation (RIF) is an international organization which was founded in Stockholm, Sweden on August 8, 1988.
 The main purpose of the Renju International Federation is to unite all the renju and gomoku national federations all over the world, organize international tournaments and other activities in renju and gomoku, and spread renju activities in the world.
 The federation carry out the General Assembly every two years.

 World Championships

 There are several world championships organized by the Renju International Federation, including World Championship, Women World Championships, Team World Championships, Youth World Championships and Correspondence World Championships.

 Renju World Championships have occurred every second year, since 1989.
 The opening rule was Yamaguchi from 2009 to 2015, and has been changed to Soosõrv-8 since 2017.
 The Women World Championships started in 1997 and are played every second year, at the same time and place with the World Championships.

 Team World Championships in Renju have occurred every second year since 1996.
-From 2010 to 2016, the opening rule was played is Yamaguchi, and since 2018 the rule has been changed to Soosõrv-8.
+From 2010 to 2016, the opening rule used was Yamaguchi, from 2018 to 2024 Soosõrv-8 and from 2024 the rule has been changed to Taraguchi-10.

 World Championships in Renju via Correspondence were held in 1982 to 1993 (by paper letters, later by e-mails), and now are played every year since 1996 with an exception in 2009, 2010 and 2016.